Time zones can cause confusion even for super villains. But the Xojo framework has got you covered, whether you are out to do good or evil.

 If you’ve written code for long enough, you’ve probably had bugs where you failed to consider some of the differences between two dates.

 Consider the following Classic Xojo framework example that adds 3 hours to a specific date:

 Dim d As New Date(2017, 11, 5) d.Hour = d.Hour + 3 MsgBox(Str(d))

 Easy enough, right?
 Unfortunately, while code like this will provide the correct result most of the time, it won’t this time because on November 5th, 2017 here in the United States, Daylight Savings ends.
 As a result, the value return will be off by an hour.

-The New Xojo framework solves this problem by introducing the DateInterval class which is used to add or subtract time and takes into account time zones:
+API 2.0 solves this problem by introducing the DateTime and DateInterval classes which is used to add or subtract time and takes into account time zones:

-The changes to date and time handling in the New Xojo framework are just a few examples of why we have created it and why it’s worth your time to start using it.
+The changes to date and time handling in API 2.0 are just a few examples of why we have created it and why it’s worth your time to start using it.

 Note: This post was updated for API 2.0 on June 15th, 2020.